jcrodriguez-dis/vpl-jail-system/docs/source/troubleshooting.rst

    grep vpl /var/log/syslog | less

+Reviewing brwoser logs
+^^^^^^^^^^^^^^^^^^^^^^

+All modern browsers have the capability to display JavaScript error logs and network connection logs.
+These logs can prove invaluable for examining events occurring on the browser side.
+Please be aware that the browser connects with the Moodle server using HTTP GET/POST requests and transmits data through a JSON payload.
+Furthermore, it uses WebSocket connections to communicate with the jail server.

+To access the JavaScript console or Network log you can right-click anywhere on a webpage and select 'Inspect' or 'Inspect Element'.
+In the panel that opens up, click on the 'Console' or 'Network' tab.
+Remember to refresh your webpage if you want to see all the load-time logs.

-Reporting a bug
+Bug Reporting Guidelines
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

 .. _Github repository: https://github.com/jcrodriguez-dis/vpl-xmlrpc-jail/issues

-If you think you found a bug, please, report it at the `Github repository`_.
+If you believe you've discovered a bug, we kindly request you to report it on our `Github repository`_.

-Please, describe your system configuration and *how to reproduce* the problem.
-Typical system configuration contains:
+To help us investigate and resolve the issue efficiently, please provide a detailed description of your system configuration and steps to reproduce the problem.
+A typical system configuration report includes:

-- Operating system version
+- Operating System Version: The exact version of the operating system you are currently running.
-- VPL-jail-system version
+- VPL-Jail-System Version: Specify the version of VPL-Jail-System you're using.
-- VPL-jail-system configuration file content
+- VPL-Jail-System Configuration File: Please share the content of the VPL-Jail-System configuration file.
-- Network configuration (how your system reach the internet)
+- Network Configuration: Describe how your system connects to the internet.
-- Screenshots
+- Browser Logs: If you have significant or relevant information from your browser logs, kindly include it.
+- Screenshots: Including screenshots can be extremely helpful in visualizing the issue.
+  Capture any error messages or unusual behavior you're experiencing.
-- Other data you think is relevant
+- Other Relevant Information: If there's any additional information you think might be relevant to diagnose the issue, please share that as well.

+By providing a detailed bug report, you contribute significantly to expedite the process of identifying and resolving the problem.
+Thank you for your cooperation!

 Asking for help
 ^^^^^^^^^^^^^^^